kristoff-it/ziggy/editors/vscode/README.md

-# Ziggy VSCode Extension
+# Ziggy

+A data serialization language for expressing clear API messages, config files, etc.

+Official website and documentation: [https://ziggy-lang.io](https://ziggy-lang.io)

+## About this extension

-This extension gives you syntax highlighting for Ziggy Document files and Ziggy Schema files, and sets up LSP support.
+This extension provides syntax highlighting and LSP support for both **Ziggy** and **Ziggy Schema** files.

-**NOTE: you will need to get the `ziggy` CLI tool and have it available in your PATH!**
+**NOTE:** this extension bundles a WASM build of the language server, meaning that you don't need to have the Ziggy CLI tool installed for this extension to work.

+This extension will temporarily also offer LSP features for the frontmatter of SuperMD files, until a dedicated SuperMD Language Server will be created.